The Crosslink 2 Construction

 Info

-It may be the case that a ballot cast for is not in honest view when it is used to create a notarisation proof for .
+It may be the case that a ballot cast for is not in honest view when it is used to create a notarization proof for .
 Since we are not assuming synchrony, it may also be the case that such a ballot is in honest view but that any given node has not received it (and perhaps will never receive it).

 There may be multiple distinct ballots or distinct ballot messages attempting to cast a given voting unit for the same proposal; this is undesirable for bandwidth usage, but it is not necessary to consider it to be non‑honest behaviour for the purpose of security analysis, as long as such ballots are not double‑counted toward the two‑thirds threshold.